Office of Student Affairs

 Sport Clubs are student-governed organizations that compete on and off campus that compete against other colleges and universities, locally, regionally and nationally.
 Assisted by the Campus Recreation and Wellness staff.
 Students are challenged to build leadership, decision making, communication, organizational and problem-solving skills.

-Academic Support offers a variety of services to support students in achieving their academic goals.
-In addition to helping students improve their study skills and develop learning strategies to enhance academic achievement, assistance is also made available through these support services:
+The Academic Learning Center offers a variety of services to support students in achieving their academic goals.
+In addition, to helping students improve their study skills and develop learning strategies to enhance academic achievement, assistance is also made available through these services:

 Students may access online tutoring through TutorMe.
 The link to access this online tutoring is found on Blackboard in all courses in which the student is enrolled.
 Students will need to refer to TutorMe’s schedule for subject availability and the times they are offered.

 Academic Success Workshops help students develop effective learning strategies, such as improving their studying, goal-setting, and time management skills through interactive processes and individual one-on-one appointments.